superseriousbusiness/gotosocial/CONTRIBUTING.md

 ##### Manually

-If you prefer a simple approach to building a Docker container, with fewer dependencies (go-swagger, Node, Yarn), you can also just build in the following way:
+If you prefer a simple approach to building a Docker container, with fewer dependencies (Node, Yarn), you can also just build in the following way:

 ```bash
 ./scripts/build.sh && docker buildx build -t superseriousbusiness/gotosocial:latest .
 ```

 The above command first builds the `gotosocial` binary, then invokes Docker buildx to build the container image.

+If you get an error while doing the build that looks like `"/web/assets/swagger.yaml": not found`, then you need to (re)generate the Swagger docs once, see [Updating Swagger docs](#updating-swagger-docs) for the command.

 If you want to build a docker image for a different CPU architecture without setting up buildx (for example for ARMv7 aka 32-bit ARM), first modify the Dockerfile by adding the following lines to the top (but don't commit this!):